[R.O. 1992 § 620.010; CC 1984 § 51.010]

-Except where otherwise indicted by the context, the following definitions shall apply in the interpretation and enforcement of this Chapter:
+Except where otherwise indicated by the context, the following definitions shall apply in the interpretation and enforcement of this Chapter:

 - BUSINESS PREMISES OR PREMISES